-If a child reaches Step 2 Parents/ carers are informed by a 'behaviour incident slip'.
+If a child reaches Step 2 Parents/ carers are informed.

 If behaviour improves return to lesson and once child is demonstrating acceptable behaviour the Red and the Yellow cards are removed from the chart.
 If not or if child refuses, move to Step 3